 It is in this process that the 4/4 time signature, the conducting scheme for it, and the conducting movements are explained using the lesson's "return to previously covered and run and jump to the upcoming lessons" method (special method), and the teacher's performance is practically demonstrated.
-Of course, the concepts given are mastered by imitating the teacher's conducting movements in relation to the singing activity.
+Of course, the concepts given are mastered through imitation in connection with singing activities, following the teacher's conducting movements in the time signatures.
 The teacher, in turn, carefully monitors the students' every hand movement, conducting "setting", and "manual technique" during the process of singing and performing exercises in "solfeggio".

 The 4/4 time signature is explained as follows.
 The 4/4 time signature is most often used in musical works such as anthems, songs, and marches.
 The number "4" at the top of this time signature means that there are four beats (quarter notes) in one measure, and the number "4" at the bottom means that each beat is equal to a quarter note.
-This is explained by the fact that of the four beats, the first beat is strong, the second beat is weak, the third beat is relatively strong, and the fourth beat is weak.
+This is explained by the fact that out of the four beats, the first beat is strong, the second beat is weak, the third beat is relatively strong, and the fourth beat is weak.